-- If you pay for both electricity and gas by Direct Debit you will receive a continuous discount through a reduction in your daily standing charge, worth £90 over each year
+With Price Fix February 2017, by paying for both electricity and gas by Direct Debit, you’ll receive a continuous discount through a reduction in your daily standing charge, worth £90 over each year.

 The TIL gives you all the information you need about a tariff in a standard format, to let you easily compare products.
 Each TIL is specific to the location of your property, fuel type (Gas or Electricity) and payment method.